scikit-learn/enhancement_proposals/slep023/proposal.rst

 - `CallbackSupportMixin`: a class that the estimator should inherit from.
 This mixin exposes the following methods:

-  - `set_callbacks`, to register callbacks to the estimator.
+  - `set_callbacks`, to register callbacks on the estimator.
-  - `_init_callback_context`, to create the root callback context for the estimator and setup the callbacks for the estimator.
+  - `_init_callback_context`, to create the root callback context for the estimator and set up the callbacks for the estimator.

 - `with_callbacks`: a decorator that the estimator should use to decorate the fit method.
 It runs fit in a try-finally block to ensure that callbacks are properly